tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 ![Vercel Build Settings](https://res.cloudinary.com/forestry-demo/image/upload/v1674653527/tina-io/docs/tina-cloud/vercel-build-settings_vubza8.png 'Vercel Build Settings')

-> If your package.json has a "build" script like `tinacms && <your-site-build-cmd>`, this likely doesn't need to be changed.
+> If your package.json has a "build" script like `tinacms build && <your-site-build-cmd>`, this likely doesn't need to be changed.
 If your Vercel config is not running a custom build script (e.g `next build` instead of `npm run build`), you would have to change this to `tinacms build && next build`

 #### Environment variables